silverstripe/developer-docs/en/02_Developer_Guides/18_Cookies_And_Sessions/03_Managing_Sessions.md

 Logged in users have the ability to see their own active sessions across all devices and browsers where they have logged in, and can choose to log out any of those sessions.

-Administrators can revoke *all* active sessions for *all* users by triggering the `dev/tasks/InvalidateAllSessions` task either in the browser or via the CLI.
+Administrators can revoke *all* active sessions for *all* users by visiting `/dev/tasks/InvalidateAllSessions` or running `sake tasks:InvalidateAllSessions` via the CLI.
 Note that this will also revoke the session of the user activating the task, so if this is triggered via the browser, that user will need to log back in to perform further actions.